Christmas Gowhere NBA Awards

-Sorry, he deserves his own Award.
-An unquestionable candidate for Most Improved Player, Jimmy Butler has been the Bulls’ MVP of the young season.
-While balancing minor injuries to Derrick Rose, Joakim Noah, and Pau Gasol, Butler has been the constant in leading the Bulls to a 19-9 record.
-He hasn’t stopped progressing since winning his first prestigious award of the season, the Eastern Conference Player of the Month Award for November (this one being the second).
-Here’s the breakdown:
+I know Jimmy Butler was covered above, but sorry, he deserves his own Gowhere NBA Award.
+An unquestionable candidate for Most Improved Player, Butler has been the Bulls’ MVP of the young season.
+He has been the constant in leading the Bulls to a 19-9 record as the team has balanced minor injuries to Derrick Rose, Joakim Noah, and Pau Gasol.
+Butler also hasn’t stopped progressing even after winning the Eastern Conference Player of the Month Award for November (his first of two prestigious awards this season, this one being the second.)

 - Last season: 13.1 PPG on 39.7% shooting.
 This season: 21.7 PPG on 48% shooting.
 That’s like a Doodle Jump on a trampoline type of jump.

 - Butler ranks 5th in the league in Free Throw Attempts per Game with 8.2.
 He’s simply out-muscling guards from the perimeter or the post, and has even developed a yell to let the ref know he’s getting hit.
 Listen for “OH!” on a future Butler drive to the hoop.
 Dude’s even replacing Carlos Boozer’s best attribute to Bulls fans.
 That alone is deserving of the Most Improved.

 - Coach Thibs has Butler playing a league leading 40.0 MPG, encompassing an also league leading 2.8 miles in distance traveled per game, per SportVU.
 That’s 2.8 miles per game more than Carlos Boozer on defense.
 (Sorry, Booz.
 I really do love ya.)

 - When someone asked Butler about his numbers, he responded, “The numbers say we have a winning record.”
 Awesome.

 Perhaps we should be consulting Mark Wahlberg for preseason predictions?